manuerwin/joplin-plugin-attache/README.md

 First configure the Plugin under `Preferences > Plugins > Replace Resources` (Mac) OR `Tools > Options > Replace Resources` (PC?)

-Due to Joplin's synchronisation conflict safeguards, this is a two step process at present.
+Note: due to Joplin's synchronisation conflict safeguards, this is a two-step automated process.

+### Step One - deleting resources and sync'ing
+After setting the configuration settings and restarting, the file and processing sub-directories are automatically created for you.

+Move your source files into the files path, matching the settings entry.

+Choose the `Tools > Replace Resources` command.
+This will delete each matching resource within Joplin, and move each source file to the `Step 1 - Resource Deleted Sync Needed` sub-directory.

+Important: this step has NOT updated your Notes, you will see the resource reference within any note still exists, however the preview of the note/resource will show a placeholder icon.

+Synchronisation is automatically started for you, you'll see remote resources being deleted.

+### Step Two - creating resources
+After the above synchronisation has finished, the plugin will create each resource within Joplin, and move your source file to the `Step 2 - Resource Replaced` sub-directory.

+Again, your Notes have NOT been updated in any way, the placeholder icon in preview will now show your replacement resource :)

+Also note: your source files are NEVER deleted, they are simply moved to different locations so you know the status of each file/resource.

 ## Configuration Options

 | Option                       | Description                                                                                                                                                              | Default                 |
 | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------- |
 | `Files Path`                | Where to obtain the files that will replace resources. <br>Filenames MUST be only the target resource id in the format of <resource_id>.<file_extension>, for example b1a7160da73b45ba80b9aeb0bc9d574c.png, others will be ignored.                 |                         |

-### Step One - deleting resources followed by synchronisation
-After setting the configuration settings and restarting, the file and processing sub-directories are automatically created for you.
-Move (or copy if you're nervous :) ) the resource files you wish to replace into your defined files path.
-Then choose the `Tools > Replace Resources: Step 1 Delete + Step 2 Sync` command.
-This will delete each matching resource within Joplin, and move your file to the `1-resourceIsDeletedSyncNeeded` directory.

-Important: this step has NOT updated your Notes, you will see the resource reference within any note still exists, however the preview of the note will only show the placeholder icon.

-Synchronisation is started for you, you'll see remote resources being deleted.

-### Step Two - creating resources
-After the above synchronisation has finished, choose the `Tools > Replace Resources: Step 2 Create` command.
-This will create each resource within Joplin, and move your file to the `2-resourceIsReplaced` directory.

-Again, your Notes have NOT been updated in any way, the placeholder icon in preview will now show your replacement resource :)

 ## Building the plugin